deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 <video controls style="width:560px; max-width: 100%;"><source src="https://merlinux.eu/webxdc-realtime-148.mp4" type="video/mp4"></video>

-In the following sections, we discuss the "Pixel app" and other realtime example apps, before providing more background on this major project milestone, which was in the making for almost two years.
+In the following sections, we discuss the "Pixel app" and other realtime example apps, before providing more background on this major project milestone which was in the making for almost two years.

 ## Pixel app: small, offline-first and realtime